jojosandwich/jojosandwich/README.md

 - 👋 Hi, I’m **Jojo** @jojosandwich.
 I like Sandwiches and Jamiroquai.
 Jay Kay has a nice car collection.
 - 👀 I’m interested in Robotics, Avionics, Machine Learning, Data Science, Statistics, & Control Systems.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C, C++, and Java.
+I'm also re-learning Arduino to develop a RC Car project.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me:
 - 😄 Pronouns: *He/Him/His*
 - ⚡ Fun fact: ...